Connect with others who understand.

 • Vertigo

-Studies show that between 50 percent and 70 percent of people with MS reported falling in the past two to six months.
+Studies show that between 50 percent and 70 percent of people with MS report falling in the past two to six months.
 About 30 percent of people with MS are injured at some point from multiple falls.

 3. Tremors

 A tremor is an uncontrolled shaking movement.
 Tremors can affect the head, vocal cords, torso, arms, and legs.
 They can make daily activities — such as getting dressed or eating — difficult to complete.
+“I have been noticing tremors in my right hand that are worse with actions such as grasping things,” one MyMSTeam member shared.

 Studies have found between 25 percent and 58 percent of people with MS experience tremors.
 In MS, tremors are usually not severe.